 |SSE 200||Foundations of Economics||3||0.5||Social Studies or Elective||Economics|

-Students desiring dual credit for a BJU course should contact the guidance counselor to request permission for dual credit before applying to take a course in order to be awarded dual credit for the class.
+Students desiring dual credit for a BJU college course should contact the guidance counselor at 800.845.5731, Ext.
+2047, to request permission for dual credit before applying to take a course in order to be awarded dual credit for the class.
+The guidance counselor can also help students create a personalized schedule for dual credit that meets their academic goals.

 Some students may not want dual credit for a class but still want to take a college course during their senior year.
 It has been AHE's policy to allow such enrollment as long as the college course in no way interferes with the student's progress toward meeting graduation requirements.
 These college credits do not appear on AHE's official transcript records.